best books to read for beginners

 9. The Fault in Our Stars by John Green

-John Green’s The Fault in Our Stars is one of the best books to start a reading habit for adults.
+John Green’s The Fault in Our Stars is one of the best books for starting a reading habit for adults.

-It is a novel about two teenagers with cancer.
-The book is a contemporary realistic fiction novel.
+It is a contemporary realistic fiction novel about two teenagers with cancer.
 With its accessible language, relatable characters, and powerful themes, it is an excellent option for beginners.

 Love, life, and mortality are central themes in Green’s book.
-Throughout his book, he portrays young people dealing with severe illnesses in a poignant, realistic manner.
+Throughout it, he poignantly and realistically portrays young people dealing with severe illnesses.

 The Fault in Our Stars offers a valuable perspective on the human condition through its touching and thought-provoking narrative, making it one of the best books to read for beginners.